SIEF Prize 2019

 Read more about the SIEF Prize

-The prize presented in 2017 has been awarded to a refereed article and chapter published in 2014, 2015, 2016.
+The next prize will be presented in 2019.
+It will be awarded to a refereed article and chapter published in 2016, 2017, 2018.
 Works that are still in press will not be considered, but their authors are encouraged to submit them for the next prize once they are published.

 For the purposes of the prize, young scholars are defined as scholars who completed their PhD degree 4 calendar years or less before the publication date.
 Scholars who are not members of SIEF are welcome to join the society before submitting.